ncatlab/nlab-content/pages/2/5/4/0/452/content.md

 makes sense with $\sigma$ a generator of a free crossed module; in the usual abelian chain theory we can write only $\partial \sigma =2b$, thus losing information.

-Whitehad's proof of this theorem used knot theory and transversality.
+Whitehead's proof of this theorem used knot theory and transversality.
 The theorem is also a consequence of the $2$-dimensional Seifert-van Kampen Theorem, proved by Brown and Higgins, which states that the functor

 $\Pi_2$: (pairs of pointed spaces) $\to$ (crossed modules)